tomascordero/safety-exit/readme.txt

 	- Improved: Got some unit testing in place.
 When the plugin's admin UI gets refactored this will help ensuring nothing breaks on the front end.
 	- Removed: I removed the contrast checker.
 It was large, annoying and didn't work very well.
 I will be replacing it with something better in V2.
 	- Fix: Button will no longer appear on the print view.
+	- Tweak: Bumped up the minimum PHP version required from 5.2 to 5.4.
+Really you shouldn't be on anything less than 7.4.
 1.6.5:
 	- Refactor: Build pipeline
 	- Improved: Accessibility